-If you are of a certain age, you will remember the Great Blackened Redfish Craze of 1983-6.
+This is a blackened catfish recipe, but if you are of a certain age, you will remember the Great Blackened Redfish Craze of 1983-6.
 I remember it well, for I was there at the beginning.

 I don’t quite remember the first plate of blackened redfish I ever ate, but I can tell you it was around 1983 in a white-linen restaurant in New Jersey.
-I remember it being crispy and spicy, spicier than anything I’d ever eaten before; I was not yet a chili head then.
+I remember it being crispy and spicy, spicier than anything I’d ever eaten before; I was not yet a chile head then.
 Blackened fish was as trendy then as fancy-dancy, cross-cultural tacos are today.

-Whatever happened to blackened fish?
+Whatever happened to blackened redfish?
 It lives on, in the menus of sad, corporate dungeons like Applebee’s or TGIFriday’s.
 Mention blackened redfish to a gourmand and they will invariably bring up sun-dried tomatoes and flower garnishes — the leg warmers and neon bracelets of 1980s cuisine.

 I am here to rejuvenate this odd dish, which involves a fish fillet, lots of butter, the near-destruction of a frying pan, and an acrid cloud of spice-infused smoke that would expel a platoon of Tommies from their trenches.
 I know, I know.
 I am not doing a good job of selling it, am I?